Fitus/Zaloha.sh/DOCUMENTATION.md

 unconditionally.

 Corner case <b>REV.NEW</b> with namespace on &lt;sourceDir&gt; needed for <b>REV.MKDI</b> or <b>REV.NEW</b>
-actions is occupied by object of conflicting type: The file on &lt;backupDir&gt;
+actions is occupied by object of conflicting type: The file in &lt;backupDir&gt;
 will not be reverse-copied to &lt;sourceDir&gt;, but removed.
 As this file must be newer than the last run of Zaloha, the action will be <b>REMOVE.!.</b>

-Corner case <b>REV.NEW</b> with <b>--findSourceOps:</b> If the same file exists on both &lt;sourceDir&gt; and &lt;backupDir&gt;, and on &lt;sourceDir&gt; that file is masked by &lt;findSourceOps&gt; and on &lt;backupDir&gt; that file is newer than the last run of Zaloha, <b>REV.NEW</b> on that file will be prepared.
+Corner case <b>REV.NEW</b> with <b>--findSourceOps:</b> If the same file exists in both &lt;sourceDir&gt; and &lt;backupDir&gt;, and in &lt;sourceDir&gt; that file is masked by &lt;findSourceOps&gt; and in &lt;backupDir&gt; that file is newer than the last run of Zaloha, <b>REV.NEW</b> on that file will be prepared.
 This is an error which Zaloha is unable to detect.
 Hence, the shellscript for Exec3 contains a test that throws an error in such situation.